alwaysfullybooked/calybook/README.md

-# JustBookIt
+# CalyBook

 A modern web application for booking venues and services.
 Built with the T3 Stack.

 ## Project Description

-JustBookIt allows users to search for venues, view availability, and book services.
+CalyBook allows users to search for venues, view availability, and book services.
 It integrates with the AlwaysFullyBooked API for venue and booking management.

 ## Setup Instructions